 Related parties consist of companies owned by executive officers and directors.
-The Company enters into transactions with Matalia Investments Ltd. (a company owned by the CEO/director) for rent, management fees and membership dues.
+The Company enters into transactions with Matalia Investments Ltd. (a company owned by a director / former CEO) for rent, management fees and membership dues.
 The Company pays accounting fees to Lotz CPA Inc., a company owned by the CFO/director.